Codeinwp/visualizer/readme.txt

 = 1.1.0 =
 * Ability to hook chart series and data was implemented.
+* Ability to upload CSV files from web was implemented.

 = 1.0.1 =
 * The bug with CSV file uploading was fixed.